yaserahmedn/promises_example/README.md

 If button is clicked more than 5 times within 2 seconds since page load, you win.
 Else you loose.

+To make the game work asynchronously, we use Promises.
+The game is modified in game_with_promises.html file as, on click of 'Start Game' button, the game starts, instead of on loading the entire page.

 How promises work?

 Promise has 3 states: